Connect with us

 To rectify this, Queen Elizabeth II issued letters patent to grant Prince George the necessary royal status and title.

-In other news, reports suggest that Kate Middleton is urging Prince Harry and Meghan Markle to reconcile and put an end to their attacks against the struggling firm.
+In other news, reports suggest that Kate Middleton is urging and to reconcile and put an end to their attacks against the struggling firm.

-According to an insider close to New Idea magazine, Kate had a good relationship with Prince Harry before Meghan entered the picture.
+According to an insider close to New Idea magazine, Kate had a good relationship with before Meghan entered the picture.

 She is now willing to act as a mediator and call for an end to the ongoing drama, hoping to bring peace within the family.